magnet-tn/p3/readme.md

 ## Description
-This repository contains the code for an app called DevelopersBF.
-DevelopersBF has tools for dynamica web application developers including a lorem ipsum text generator and a users data generator.
+This repository contains the code for an app called _Developer's BF_.
+Developer's BF has tools for dynamic web application developers including a lorem ipsum text generator and a random user data generator.

 #### Lorem Ipsum Generator
 Produces lorem ipsum text in word, sentence and paragraph lengths.
 The application accepts the following user input to create lorem ipsum text:

-- text options: word, sentence, or paragraphs
+- text denominations: word, sentence, or paragraphs
-- number of paragraphs (if paragraph option is selected)
+- quantity of paragraphs/words/sentences

 #### User Data Generator
 Produces several user object properties.
 The application accepts the following user input to create a users:

 - number of unique users
-- property options: gender, date of birth, and a sentence of bio (as ipsum lorem)
+- property options: gender, address, username, password, date of birth, and a sentence of bio (as ipsum lorem)

 I hope you enjoy the application.